 VelTrak software has been created specifically for the NZ deer industry by a company specialising in IT for the primary sector.

 Similarly, the selection and testing of scanners and barcode formats has been made specifically for deer velvet with the help of a NZ company that is the global leader in UHF scanning technology.
 Care has been taken to design and test VelTrak with each of the different types of user within the industry.

 UHF chipped identification tag

-While each tag will have an associated UHF chip number, the GTIN as the visible number will be the tag number displayed on the VSDs and entered into VelTrak for traceability searches.
+Each tag will have an associated UHF chip number, but the GTIN -- as the visible number -- will be the number displayed on eVSDs and entered into VelTrak for traceability searches.

 If a farmer wishes to link a stick of velvet to the stag from which it was harvested, the velvet tag number can be entered against the stag's NAIT number into farm management systems at velvetting, using a bar code scanner.
 Farm management software companies can advise on how to do this.